Mishpatim: Readings

 In traditional Sabbath Torah reading, the parashah is divided into seven readings, or עליות, aliyot.

 First reading—Exodus 21:1–19

-In the first reading, "judgments"/"decisions"/"rules"/"laws"/"ordinances" are mentioned, and then are listed concerning Hebrew indentured servants and slaves, homicide, striking a parent, kidnapping, insulting a parent, and assault.
+The first reading addresses laws on Hebrew indentured servants and slaves, homicide, striking a parent, kidnapping, insulting a parent, and assault.

 Second reading—Exodus 21:20–22:3

-The second reading addresses laws of assault, a homicidal animal, damage to livestock, and theft.
+The second reading addresses laws on assault, a homicidal animal, damage to livestock, and theft.

 Third reading—Exodus 22:4–26

-The third reading addresses laws of damage to crops, bailment, seduction, sorcery, bestiality, apostasy, wronging the disadvantaged, and lending.
+The third reading addresses laws on damage to crops, bailment, seduction, sorcery, bestiality, apostasy, wronging the disadvantaged, lending, and taking someone's property as a pledge.

 Fourth reading—Exodus 22:27–23:5

-The fourth reading addresses laws of duties to God, judicial integrity, and humane treatment of an enemy.
+The fourth reading addresses laws on duties to God, judicial integrity, and humane treatment of an enemy and his property.